KunalGehlot/Fake-News-Detector/README.md

 # Synopsis 📝

 The authenticity of Information has become a longstanding issue affecting businesses and society, both for printed and digital media.
-On social networks, the reach and effects of information spread occur at such a fast pace and so amplified that distorted, inaccurate or false information acquires a tremendous potential to cause real world impacts, within minutes, for millions of users.
+On social networks, the reach and effects of information spread occur at such a fast pace and so amplified that distorted, inaccurate or false information acquires a tremendous potential to cause real-world impacts, within minutes, for millions of users.

 Many foreign powers tries interfere with elections of a country using disinformation campaigns like FBI Chief admitted in [this article](https://www.bbc.com/news/technology-51399568).
-Platforms like Twitter and Facebook help facilitate the spreading of these misinformation and often conspiracy theories as well like Alex Jone's InfoWars.
+Platforms like Twitter and Facebook help facilitate the spreading of this misinformation and often conspiracy theories as well like Alex Jone's InfoWars.
 This [Wikipedia article](https://en.wikipedia.org/wiki/List_of_fake_news_websites) lists all the known popular Fake News websites citing their contribution in spreading misinformation and conspiracy theories.
-[This Research Article](https://advances.sciencemag.org/content/6/14/eaay3539) discusses the scale of misinformation ecosystem.
+[This Research Article](https://advances.sciencemag.org/content/6/14/eaay3539) discusses the scale of the misinformation ecosystem.

 Back in 2018, Elon Musk tweeted about an idea of creating a news credibility scoring website called **"Pravda"** which made me think about creating a Fake News Classifier like Spam-Ham classifier which we use daily in our emails.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Going to create a site where the public can rate the core truth of any article &amp; track the credibility score over time of each journalist, editor &amp; publication.
 Thinking of calling it Pravda …</p>&mdash; Elon Musk (@elonmusk) <a href="https://twitter.com/elonmusk/status/999367582271422464?ref_src=twsrc%5Etfw">May 23, 2018</a></blockquote>

-In 2019, a group of reserchers made it possbile before Elon Musk and started a KickStarter campaign for it; [this article](https://www.sciencealert.com/scientists-have-beaten-elon-musk-to-a-fake-news-solution-and-it-s-gaining-traction) shares about their approach in greater details.
+In 2019, a group of researchers made it possible before Elon Musk and started a Kickstarter campaign for it; [this article](https://www.sciencealert.com/scientists-have-beaten-elon-musk-to-a-fake-news-solution-and-it-s-gaining-traction) shares about their approach in greater details.

 # So, What is Fake News🚫?